akharrou/QuickDocs/In-The-Makings/LLDB.md

 Later on, when we create *(`set`)* breakpoints, we can choose to have them *[the breakpoints we are creating (`set`'ing)]* inherit *(have added to their list of `names`)* one or more *[profile]* `names`, i.e one or more of these *[pre-defined]* sets of options.
 Any modification to a *[breakpoint]* profile immediately applies to all breakpoints that inherit that profile *(have that [profile] `name` in their list of [profile] `names`)*.

-Breakpoint profiles live independantly of the breakpoints that inherit them, therefore persist even after all breakpoints are deleted.
+Breakpoint `names` *(profiles)* live independantly of the breakpoints that inherit them, therefore persist even after all breakpoints are deleted.
 Down below are discussed the breakpoint commands used to **create** / **list** / **delete** / **configure** breakpoint `names` *(profiles)*.

 > *For more on **breakpoint names**, see: [(Official) Tutorial :: Breakpoint Names](https://lldb.llvm.org/use/tutorial.html#breakpoint-names).*